Colorectal cancer: Palliative care

-Palliative care is recommended for any person who has advanced colon cancer or who has significant symptoms.
+Palliative care can be used at the same time as the cancer treatment and is recommended for any person who has advanced colon cancer or who has significant symptoms.
 Involvement of palliative care may be beneficial to improve the quality of life for both the person and his or her family, by improving symptoms, anxiety and preventing admissions to the hospital.

 In people with incurable colorectal cancer, palliative care can consist of procedures that relieve symptoms or complications from the cancer but do not attempt to cure the underlying cancer, thereby improving quality of life.
 Surgical options may include non-curative surgical removal of some of the cancer tissue, bypassing part of the intestines, or stent placement.
-These procedures can be considered to improve symptoms and reduce complications such as bleeding from the tumor, abdominal pain and intestinal obstruction.
+These procedures can be considered to improve symptoms and reduce complications such as bleeding from the tumor, abdominal pain, and intestinal obstruction.
 Non-operative methods of symptomatic treatment include radiation therapy to decrease tumor size as well as pain medications.